Tony De Thomasis

-Anthony De Thomasis is an Italian-born Canadian businessman, financial management advisor, and president of De Thomas Wealth Management.
+Anthony De Thomasis is an Italian-Canadian businessman, financial management advisor, and president of De Thomas Wealth Management.
 He served as the Director of Soccer Operations for Mississauga MetroStars in the Major Arena Soccer League.

 De Thomasis also ventured into the business side of soccer, where he purchased the York Region Shooters of the Canadian Professional Soccer League.
 He eventually solidified the franchise into a powerhouse within the league.
 He also managed the team for several seasons, and achieved significant results by winning the CSL Championship in 2006, and 2017.
 In 2018, he briefly was associated with Filipe Bento's organization Unionville Milliken SC, and placed the team into League1 Ontario.

 Business career

 De Thomasis was born in Abbateggio in the Province of Pescara.
 He later emigrated to Canada and graduated from York University in 1976 with honors in Mathematics and Science.
 Upon graduation he began working in the wealth management field with various independent firms in the capacity of an adviser, manager, and director.
 In 1987, along with six advisers he formed De Thomas Financial Corp, and later was renamed De Thomas Wealth Management.
 In 2013, some of the firm's financial advice was chastised in a report conducted by the Ombudsman for Banking Services and Investments, but the Investment Industry Regulatory Organization of Canada found no fault in the firm's actions.
 In 2016, he was listed in the Top 50 financial advisers in Canada.